10 Signs that You May Need Some Breastfeeding Help

 Breastfeeding Q&A on Facebook maintains an updated list of breastfeeding resources and people who can help throughout the UAE.
 If you have not already done so, join this group and check out their resources list under files.
-One of my favorites is Healthbay Polyclinic which has a number of experienced lactation consultants who can come to your home, or will see you in the clinic.
+Some of my favorites are Healthbay Polyclinic and Genesis Health Centre which both have a number of experienced lactation consultants who can come to your home, or will see you in the clinic.

 Written by Amy Vogelaar.
 LM, IBCLC

 Licensed Midwife and International Board Certified Lactation Consultant